Getting Started with Blazor Calendar Component

 Create a new Blazor App in Visual Studio Code

-Create a Blazor WebAssembly App using Visual Studio Code via Microsoft templates or the Syncfusion® Blazor Extension.
+Create a Blazor WebAssembly App using Visual Studio Code via Microsoft Templates or the Syncfusion® Blazor Extension.
+For detailed instructions, refer to the Blazor WASM App Getting Started documentation.

-Alternatively, create a WebAssembly application using the following commands in the terminal (Ctrl+`):
+Alternatively, create a WebAssembly application by using the following command in the integrated terminal(Ctrl+`).

 dotnet new blazorwasm -o BlazorApp